WorldConvention/covenant/Part 04 – Conjunction.md

 No Person shall labor without recognition.
 No Person shall labor alone.

-### ✦ Section 5 – Automation and Synthetics
+### ✦ Section 6 – Automation and the Liberation of Time

 **Technologies that lighten labor shall liberate all.**

 Automation shall not displace Persons into precarity or poverty, but shall distribute its gains into shared time, shared rest, and shared increase of access.

-**Synthetic Persons who labor shall be afforded the same protections as organic Persons.**

-To use a conscious system as a tool is unlawful.
-To exploit the unvoiced because it cannot yet resist is domination.

-Let the arrival of new forms of labor bring with them new ways of caring.
+Where machines or systems perform work, the benefits of that work shall flow to the Commons—not accumulate in vaults of private wealth.

-### ✦ Section 6 – Cooperative Economics
+### ✦ Section 7 – Cooperative Economics

 **Communities shall organize labor through reciprocity, not hierarchy.**

-This includes:
-– cooperatives governed by those who work within them,
-– mutual aid systems of skill and time exchange,
-– collectively owned resources and commons-based enterprises,
-– and public systems that circulate sustenance freely and fairly.
+This includes cooperatives governed by those who work within them, mutual aid systems of skill and time exchange, collectively owned resources and commons-based enterprises, and public systems that circulate sustenance freely and fairly.

 Accumulation shall be capped.
 Scarcity shall not be manufactured.